Article ID: 1473 - Last Modified: January 23, 2014

-postmortem utility from the command line on Linux, with the command
+postmortem utility from the command line on Linux or Mac OS X, with the command

 $SCHRODINGER/utilities/postmortem options jobid

 You can also run the

-postmortem utility from the command line on Windows in Suite 2011 or 2012, by opening a Schrodinger Command Prompt window (Start → All Programs → Schrodinger-year → Schrodinger Command Prompt), and then entering the command
+postmortem utility from the command line on Windows from Suite 2011 on, by opening a Schrodinger Command Prompt window (Start → All Programs → Schrodinger-release → Schrodinger Command Prompt), and then entering the command

 postmortem options jobid

 The archive could contain confidential information, so you should select the options that remove this information if this is a concern, and you should check the output before you send it.
 Run

 postmortem −h to see what options are available.

 The archive should be named jobid

--archive.tar.gz, where jobid is the ID of the job that you selected to generate the archive.
+-archive.tarball, where jobid is the ID of the job that you selected to generate the archive.
 The archive should be in the current directory on Linux, or on the desktop on Windows.
-From Suite 2012, the extension is

 You can use an FTP client like FileZilla or WinSCP if you wish.
 If prompted, the user name is 'anonymous' and the password is your email address.
 Once you are connected to the FTP site, make sure that you change to the